Accessibility settings

 2. Hamza I, Mao K, Gao C, Hamza H, Zhang H. Elements of Viral Outbreak Preparedness: Lessons, Strategies, and Future Directions.
 Viruses 2025;18(1):50 View

-3. Jeon M, Kim Y. The Role of Fear, Hope, Message Fatigue, and Message Shocking Value in Promoting the Public’s Understanding and Support toward COVID-19 Wastewater Monitoring: Experimental Study (Preprint).
-JMIR Formative Research 2025 View
+3. Jeon M, Kim Y. The Role of Fear, Hope, Message Fatigue, and Message Shocking Value in Promoting the Public’s Understanding and Support Toward COVID-19 Wastewater Monitoring: Experimental Study.
+JMIR Formative Research 2026;10:e83060 View